inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

   However, if we don't load reference data, any new reference data will not be loaded and we might need to load them manually after the upgrade process.
 - If we do load reference data, local changes to reference data might become overwritten and will need to be corrected manually, later.

-Because, according to Poppy Release Notes, mod-entities-links is required to deploy with tenant parameter 'loadReference=true', we here choose to load reference data for all modules .
-It is not possible to take mod-entities-links out of install.json and enable it separately, because then the system will run into interface incompatibility errors during enablement.
+We here choose to load reference data for all modules .
+If library has changed any reference data and migrates using loadReference = true: Make a backup before migration and restore afterwards.
+From Quesnelia Release Notes: "Migration from Poppy to Quesnelia resets reference data.
+Other modules don’t touch existing reference data when migrating with parameter loadReference = true, but mod-circulation-storage does.
+Most notable reference data that gets reset to default: Circulation rules."

 ```
   curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @$HOME/platform-complete/install.json http://localhost:9130/_/proxy/tenants/diku/install?deploy=false\&preRelease=false\&tenantParameters=loadReference%3Dtrue